-Join Aaron Quigley for an in-depth discussion in this video Standard LMS features, part of Learning Management System (LMS) Fundamentals.
+Join Aaron Quigley for an in-depth discussion in this video Standard LMS features, part of Learning Management Systems (LMS) Quick Start.

 As we start the process of selecting an LMS, it's a good idea to know what is standard for most learning management systems, and what's sets them apart.
 Already, we've explored how certain systems are better suited for certain audiences.
 But audience aside, let's look at what features make an lms functional as a learning tool.
 In this video, we're going to review the basic features that most lms systems have.
 Every LMS needs to have three foundational parts to make it an LMS.
 The first thing is that it needs to manage the learning content, later on we'll talk about exactly what aspects of the learning should be managed.